-Table 3-1 presents expected volume, discharge rate, general direction of flow in the event of equipment failure, and means of secondary containment for different parts of the facility where oil is stored, used, or handled.
-Maximum potential discharge volumes are based on the largest tank, which is 3,000 gallons, located at Building 132.
-This is unlikely to occur because the # 2 diesel fuel is contained in a convault, which is a double-wall steel tank.
+Table 3-1 presents expected volume, discharge rate, general direction of flow in the event of equipment failure and means of secondary containment for different parts of the facility where oil is stored, used, or handled.
+Maximum potential discharge volumes are based on the largest tank, which is 5,000 gallons, located at Building 101A.